collapsed-stacks/startups/questions/9170/earn-and-invest-cycle-is-not-breaking.md

 - tagged: `marketing`, `investment`, `earnings`
 - score: 2

-<p>Last year we have founded a startup.
-We all expert level programmers.</p>
+Last year we have founded a startup.
+We all expert level programmers.

-<p>When we started startup, we thought that we will do couple of outsourced projects for other company and will get some initial amount.
-And based on that income, we will invest for good marketing person/people who can get us good projects for Website And Mobile Apps development for our company.</p>
+When we started startup, we thought that we will do couple of outsourced projects for other company and will get some initial amount.
+And based on that income, we will invest for good marketing person/people who can get us good projects for Website And Mobile Apps development for our company.

-<p>But the first plan didnt worked out very well.
-So now we are not in position to hire marketing person, but as we are not able to hire, we are not earning as well.</p>
+But the first plan didnt worked out very well.
+So now we are not in position to hire marketing person, but as we are not able to hire, we are not earning as well.

-<p>What can be done in this case</p>
+What can be done in this case

 ## Answer 9219